Malakasioi: History

 At the same time, they also began to settle in southern Greece.
 In Attica (Malakasa) and Elis, two distinct settlements were founded by them.
+The settlement in Elis corresponded to that of modern Elaionas and is recorded as Malaḳas in the Ottoman defter of 1460-3, covering much of the Peloponnese.
+The settlement itself had a total of 7 households and is noted as an Albanian community (cemā'at-i Arnavudān).
 They also figure in the Albanian refugees who founded San Demetrio Corone and Palazzo Adriano.
 In the Pindus mountains and the border between Thessaly and Epirus, there's a Malakasi and in Ottoman times a nahiya named Malakasi existed in the region.
 Its inhabitants were recorded in the 19th century as Aromanian-speaking.
 Their origins are disputed.
 Giuseppe Valentini supported the theory that they were descendants of the original Malakasi who had adopted Aromanian after centuries-long cohabitation with Aromanians.
-N. G. L. Hammond considered them to be a different tribe from the Albanian one, which descended in Thessaly in 1334 after the first Albanian incursions and was recorded by a similar name in historical records because they both came originally from the Mallakastër plain.
+N. G. L. Hammond considered them to be probably a different tribe from the Albanian one, which descended in Thessaly in 1334 after the first Albanian incursions and was recorded by a similar name in historical records because they both came originally from the Mallakastër plain, which according to Hammond evidently has an Aromanian etymology with the meaning 'bad encampments'.
+Malakasi (Malakaş) is recorded in the Ottoman register of 1454-5 for the Sanjak of Tirhala as a settlement in the eponymous nahiya, and a timar of a certain Gjin Mazaraki and his brother Thodhor.
+The village had a total of 13 households, the majority of household heads bearing typical Albanian anthroponyms (e.g., Gjin Muzhaqi, Dhimo Murra, Leka Lavaniti) as well as general Christian names (e.g., Mihal Stefani, Jani Stefano).